-- Once the tomatillos and serrano chilies appear blackened and soft, remove from heat.
-De-stem and slice the chilies.
+- Once the tomatillos and serrano chiles appear blackened and soft, remove from heat.
+De-stem and slice the chiles.
 Add these to the rest of the ingredients in your food processor or blender.

 - Pulse until all ingredients are chopped and mixed together to your preference, about 30-60 seconds (more time for a smoother salsa, and less for a chunkier texture).

 - Lastly, heat 1 tbsp olive oil in a saucepan over high.
 Slowly pour the salsa in and bring it to a low boil.
 Once boiling, reduce heat and simmer for 15-20 minutes.
 This will thicken your salsa and create a better flavor, so don't skip doing it.

 - Once your sauce is done reducing, season with salt to taste and transfer it to a jar or container to cool in your fridge.
 If you find the flavor too acidic or tangy, add in about ½ - 1 tsp sugar or agave before chilling.

 - Serve this salsa as a condiment in tacos, burritos, enchiladas, or with tortilla chips.